Insurance payouts may not cover all wildfire damage for California wineries

 “Luckily we have great insurance which covers everything,” Byck-Barwick said.
 “Some things might be a little low, but I feel very confident that we’ll be able to rebuild,” Byck-Barwick said.

-Other U.S. winery insurers include the Travelers Companies Inc (TRV.N) and Chubb Ltd (CB.N).
+Other U.S. winery insurers include the Travelers Companies Inc and Chubb Ltd.

 Smaller wineries may lack resources or expertise to negotiate additional coverage for issues such as spoilage caused by utility failures, which is typically subject to far lower limits than other parts of a policy, Aon’s Pagano said.